Top LOOKS for Art Center Cities

 New Orleans, LA

 New Orleans lives and breathes art.
 Consider the music pouring from French Quarter clubs.
 The street performers along Jackson Square.
-And of course, the Mardi Gras floats crafted with precision and flair.
+And of course, the Mardi Gras floats are crafted with precision and flair.
 Museums like the Ogden Museum of Southern Art and a strong local arts council support visual artists, while the city’s rhythm and energy make it a cultural epicenter unlike any other.

 Portland, OR